instructure/dockerfiles/node-passenger/README.md

 passenger_startup_file server.js;
 # The static assets are in `static_files` instead, so tell Nginx about it. defaults to `public`
 root /usr/src/app/static_files;
 ```

-## location.d (/usr/src/nginx/location.d/*.conf)
+### location.d (/usr/src/nginx/location.d/*.conf)

-You may want to add some additional NGINX location parameters.
+You may want to add some additional Nginx location parameters.
 This can be done
 by adding a file to `/usr/src/nginx/location.d/`.

 Example: location.conf